jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 .. note:: `Behaviour of invite external user <usersInviteExternal.html>`_

-.. _create-users:
+.. _createUsers:

 Create one user
 ===============

 As administrator of account you can create users with verified and activated domain.
 It can be used if you working in company and you have to create corporate users.
-How to add, verify and activate domain you can find by link :ref:`domains configuration <domains-configuration>`.
+How to add, verify and activate domain you can find by link :ref:`domains configuration <domains>`.
 To create corporate user you have to do the following:

 1. Navigate to https://platform_address_here/admin/users with administratore access
 2. Click on "Create user" button